Jypaa/Hospital/README.md

        SECRET= secret
        NODE_ENV="test"

 4. run "npm run dev" on both folders and it works in development environment

+5. For testing as patient use:

+         username: jmcclane
+         password: 1234

+8. For testing as doctor or admin use:

+         username: admin
+         password: 1234